 Who manages the farm?

-Brothers Charles, Tom, Mark manage the farm along with the next generation Patrick, Andy, and Jordan Crave.
+Mark Crave, along with next generation Patrick, Andy, and Jordan Crave manage the farm with the help of founding partners Charlie and Tom Crave.
 They each specialize in taking care if different areas including field crops, machinery, animal care, employee management, and farm records.
 We are proud to be a family business, we have 13 family members involved in the operations.
 We are thankful for our hard working employees.

 How many cows are on the farm?

 Crave Brothers manages 2,200 dairy cows, with over 1,900 of those milking at any given time on the farm and raise about an additional 1,400 young heifers and calves.
 We have 2,100 calves born each year.